ReadAlongs/Studio/README.md

 ### CLI

 Below shows some basic commands.
-For more information about how the command line interface works, please check the [documentation](https://readthedocs.org/).
+For more information about how the command line interface works, please check this [incomplete documentation](https://readalong-studio.readthedocs.io/en/latest/index.html) and [this draft documentation](https://github.com/finguist/ReadAlong-Studio-Documentation/blob/main/prepare.md) [TODO: complete and fix all this documentation!].
 Additionally, you can add the `--help` flag to any command for more information.

 #### Alignment